Community Services

 How do I know if I can develop a middle housing type?

-Table showing maximum allowed density in suburban, urban, and commercial zones.
+Table showing allowed uses in suburban, urban, and commercial zones.

 Low Density Suburban Medium Density Suburban High Density Suburban Low Density Urban Medium Density Urban High Density Urban Neighborhood Commercial